Skip to main content

 • Front of the middle thighs

-• Stomach (abdomen) except for the 2 inch (5 cm) area around the belly button
+• Stomach (abdomen), except for the 2 inch (5 cm) area around the belly button

-• Outer area of the upper arms
+• Outer upper arms

-The usual starting dose when treating ITP is Nplate 1 mcg per kg.
-The dose is adjusted slowly until a platelet count of ≥ 50x109/L is achieved and maintained.
-The maximum weekly dose is 10 mcg per kg.
+• Starting dose for ITP: 1 mcg per kg of body weight, adjusted gradually until a platelet count of ≥ 50x10⁹/L is achieved and maintained.

+Once your healthcare provider has determined what your regular dose of Nplate should be a blood test is only required once a month.
 Blood tests are also required for at least two weeks after treatment with Nplate is stopped to check your platelet counts aren’t dropping too low.

 References